Ramisa1231/LLM-Guided-Protocol-Fuzzing-for-TCP-Handshake-Packets/README.md

 # LLM-Guided-Protocol-Fuzzing-for-TCP-Handshake-Packets
 evaluates whether large language models can understand and fuzz TCP handshakes.
 The project studies grammar inference, hex dump parsing, packet generation under mutation, and state-aware next-packet prediction using real Wireshark TCP traffic
-# LLM4TCP — TCP Handshake Understanding and Fuzzing with LLMs

 This project evaluates whether Large Language Models (LLMs) can understand, parse, generate, and reason about **TCP handshake packets** for protocol fuzzing and state inference.
 The study is conducted by a single researcher and uses **real TCP traffic captured via Wireshark**.